theduyngx/cw20-test/README.md

     simple, human-readable identifiers.
 Even if the id had already existed, we would just get an error.
   * `hash` is the hashed value of the preimage created by the initiator.
 The initiator, before creating a swap offer, will store their own secret private key, which will be hashed and passed here.
-  * `recipient` is the original recipient, or initiator's, wallet's address.
-If the offer is approved, the recipient receives the token, and their agreed upon balance on the network will also be released to other end.
+  * `recipient` is the recipient's wallet address.
+If the offer is approved, the recipient receives the token, and their agreed upon balance on the network will also be released to the initiator.
+Remember that atomic swap is P2P.
   * `expires` is the expiration.
 In this example, we use `at_height`, which represents block height expiration.
+  * `--amount` takes in an integer string.
+It is the amount that this initiator is asking to atomically swap for with the specified `recipient` above.